Lithuanian press ban: Effect on education

 Public and private education in Lithuanian was adversely affected by the press ban.
 The level of pent-up demand for schooling in the 19th century is illustrated by the increase in literacy in the Rietavas area; between 1853 and 1863, just before the ban, the number of literate persons rose from 11,296 to 24,330.
 The subsequent ban is thought to have contributed to illiteracy in 19th-century Lithuania.

 In the wake of the ruling, parish schools were closed.
 A shortage of teachers led to the closure of a number of state schools as well, in spite of population growth.
 Parents began to withdraw their children from the state schools, since they were associated with the policy of Russification; students were not allowed to speak Lithuanian among themselves, and a discouraging atmosphere was created by the system of searches, inspections, and spying.
-Many students were schooled at home or in small secret groups instead, although this practice also resulted in sanctions.
+Many students were schooled at home or at the clandestine Lithuanian schools, although this practice also resulted in sanctions.

 A census of the Kovno Governorate in 1897 showed that a higher proportion of older people than younger had received formal education: of persons age 30 to 39, 61.87% had experienced some level of formal education, compared to only 54.68% of persons aged 10 to 19.